 About Dr. Martin Davidson

-Martin began his unique path towards “leveraging difference” at Harvard, earning his AB in Psychology & Social Relations in 1983.
-His PhD in Psychology was received from Stanford University in 1988, where his emphasis of study was on Personality and Social Psychology.
+Martin began his unique path towards Leveraging Difference at Harvard, earning his AB in Psychology & Social Relations in 1983.
+He earned his PhD in Social Psychology from Stanford University in 1988, Personality.
 The topic of his dissertation, entitled Distinguishing Repressive Coping from Impression Management, served as the beginning of his career-long exploration into emotion, conflict, and differences in identity.
 That work evolved into his current work—a unique approach to managing diversity, leveraging difference, and developing talent in organizations.

 Educator